 “Ten thousand rupees.
-I have designed India today and what not.
-This is also less, you people are college students so I am asking for less,” the bespectacled man spoke from behind his desk.
+I have designed India Today and what not.
+This is also less, you people are college students so I am asking for a lot from you,” the bespectacled man spoke from behind his desk.

 Corel draw 13.
 Yes I had to save ten thousand rupees.
-So I learnt how to use the software and began the whole designing concept myself.
+So I learnt how to use the software and began the whole designing process myself.

 “Who will write what articles?” the meetings for editorials usually began with these questions and soon we had summed up the division.

-After the whole day from publisher to marketing to garnering advertisements I would get to editing articles.
-And I never had to edit any because I always ended up rewriting the whole.
+After a whole day running from publisher to marketing to garnering advertisements, I would get to editing articles.
+And I never had to ‘edit’ any because I always ended up rewriting them as whole.

 Almost all articles had been written by me.
-But being the single person owner I knew that if I wrote my name below every piece the magazine would see doomsday.
+But being a single person owner, I knew that if I wrote my name below every piece the magazine would see doomsday.
 So I went ahead and scattered the articles under many names.
-Randomly giving credit to people who didn’t even have an idea that their names would be published.
+Randomly giving credit to people who didn’t even have any idea that their names would be published.
 Only to give it a professional outlook.
 And retained the cover story and another article under my name.